samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 Bound into this weapon is a spell of level 8 or lower.
 The spell is determined when the weapon is created and must belong to the Conjuration, Divination, Evocation, Necromancy, or Transmutation school of magic.
 The weapon has 6 charges and regains 1d6 expended charges daily at dawn.
 While holding the weapon, you can expend 1 charge to cast its spell.

-The level of the spell bound into the weapon determines the spell’s saving throw DC and attack bonus, as well as the weapon’s rarity, as shown in the following table.
+The level of the spell bound into the weapon determines the spell's saving throw DC and attack bonus, as well as the weapon's rarity, as shown in the following table.

 | Spell Level | Rarity | Save DC | Attack Bonus |
 | --- | --- | --- | --- |